syncfusion-content/xamarin.android-docs/xamarin-android/SfAutoComplete/Header-and-Footer.md

 ---
 layout : post
-title : Header and Footer in Xamarin.Android SfAutoComplete control | Syncfusion description : Learn more about how to enable Header and Footer in Syncfusion Xamarin.Android SfAutoComplete control, its elements, and more. platform : Xamarin.Android control : SfAutoComplete documentation : ug
+title: Header and Footer in Xamarin.Android SfAutoComplete control | Syncfusion
+description: Learn more about how to enable Header and Footer in Syncfusion Xamarin.Android SfAutoComplete control, its elements, and more. platform : Xamarin.Android control : SfAutoComplete documentation : ug